electricimp/vscode/README.md

 ## Pre-processor And Multiple File Support ##

-Please refer to the [Builder documentation](https://developer.electricimp.com/tools/builder) for more information on the preprocessor syntax that you can use in your Squirrel code.
+Please refer to the [Builder documentation](https://developer.electricimp.com/tools/builder) for more information on the pre-processor syntax that you can use in your Squirrel code.

 ### Specify GitHub Authentication Information ###

-Please use the project `<project working directory>/settings/auth.info` file to specify your Builder GitHub authentication information:
+Please use the `<project working directory>/settings/auth.info` file to specify your Builder GitHub authentication information:

 ```json
 { ...,